 Revocations based on felony convictions described in 42 CFR §424.535(a)(3), license suspension and revocation, Federal exclusion or debarment, and provider or supplier no longer operational are effective from the date of the exclusion, debarment, felony conviction, license suspension or revocation, or the date that CMS or MAC determined that the provider or supplier is no longer operational.
 Therefore, if payments are made to providers for services performed after the effective date of the revocation, MAC can initiate action to recover the overpayment.

-Providers, organization, and suppliers who receive a revocation determination from their MAC have the right to request an appeal.
+Providers, organizations and suppliers who receive a revocation determination from their MAC have the right to request an appeal.
 See Medicare Revocations for more information.